Moving house checklist for renters

 Cover your stuff with insurance:

 When prioritising what to do when moving house, insurance is often low on the list, but it shouldn’t be!
 It can take as little as two minutes to sort out, and then you can rest easy knowing you’ve protected the stuff you love.
 Find out more and get a quote here.
 If you already have insurance don’t forget to update your address.
-Lots of traditional insurance companies will charge you for changes, here at Urban Jungle you can change your address for free instantly online.
+Lots of traditional insurance companies will charge you for changes, here at Urban Jungle you can change your address for free instantly online with our standard contents insurance policy.

 Redirect your post: